Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/Lord Cantrocas.md

 ## The Lord Cantrocas

 In this universe, Lord Cantrocas' malevolent influence began eons ago.
-With the knowledge of inter dimensional travel, he sought to tether his fragmented selves, sealing them within four gems of great power.
-A crown embedded with these gems would enable Lord Cantrocas to conquer its counterparts and draw upon the power of the absorbed souls, without truly merging with them, in a vain bid to evade the self-inflicted doom.
+With the knowledge of interdimensional travel, he sought to tether his fragmented selves, sealing them within four gems of great power, made from the [[Aanghakan|Aanghakan's]] finest materials.
+A crown embedded with these masterpieces would enable Lord Cantrocas to conquer its counterparts and draw upon the power of the absorbed souls, without truly merging with them, in a vain bid to evade the self-inflicted doom.

-However, every tool of power comes with its limitations.
-Each time Lord Cantrocas used its powers the gems strained under the cosmic pressures, slowly developing fractures.
-These cracks became doorways for his other selves, slowly siphoning their consciousness back, threatening to overwhelm the bearer's consciousness.
+While every artifact of dominion promises unparalleled might, it's often the unexpected vulnerabilities that prove to be its undoing.
+When Eon dispersed his essence into the land and pantheon, a minute fragment found its way into these very stones.
+Leveraging this clandestine connection, the [[The ancient Gods|gods]], carefully manipulated the foundational energies of the gems.
+Each use of power drew Cantrocas's fragmented selves closer, slowly siphoning their consciousness back, threatening to overwhelm the bearer's consciousness.
 With time, the incessant cacophony of conflicting wills began corrupting Lord Cantrocas's mind, seeding doubt and paranoia, driving him to a deep madness.

 This tragic irony wasn't lost on Lord Cantrocas.
 The very gems that were meant to unite his splintered self now became chains, dragging him into a chasm of insanity.
 In a fleeting moment of clarity, he recognized the imperative to distance himself from these volatile conduits.
 Not for the world's salvation, but for his self-preservation, the gems were buried deep within [[Aanghakan]].
 He hoped that the earth would muffle their calls, allowing him to regain some semblance of his former self...